LumiTea/Flying-Raijin/README.md

       You Can Rename and Enchant your Raijin trident before or after its been Raijinified.
       (same with the carrot on a stick)
-      (in 10.8 the carrot on a stick got a custom texture, but in order to see it you must re-craft the Raijin to see the carrot textures.  make sure you throw the carrot on the ground first, or simply do not have a carrot on a stick in your inventory.)
+      (in 10.8 the carrot on a stick got a custom resource pack, but in order to see it you must re-craft the Raijin.  make sure you throw the carrot on the ground first, or simply do not have a carrot on a stick in your inventory.)

       (Version 8.6 for Classic Version)